vb-consulting/RazorSvelte/README.md

 - ASP.NET Razor Pages (C# and .NET5).
 - Svelte JavaScript Framework configured for use with TypeScript and SCSS preprocessor.
 - Rollup JavaScript bundler build system.
-- Bootstrap 5 CSS framework configured for SCSS preprocessor.
+- SMUI (Svelte Material UI) framework.
 - Sample authentication mechanism using (JWT using cookies with optional refresh tokens)  and with three external login providers (Google, Linkedin, and Github).
-- Sample pages like index, privacy, login, logout, authorized sample page, unauthorized (401) and not found (404).
+- Sample pages like index, about, login, logout, authorized sample page, unauthorized (401) and not found (404).
+- Built-in dark and light themes support with easy switching.

 ## Sample pages

 - `/`: index page - show value from external props hello `world from svelte` and display useful links
-- `/privacy` - privacy sample page, shows h1 title in a Svelte page passed from Razor Page ViewData.
+- `/about` - about sample page.
 - `/login` - show extarnal login buttons
 - `/authorized` - Sample authorized page protected with the `Authorize` attribute.
 Displays simple authorized user data passed from the Razor Page.
 - `/401` - Sample unauthorized page that redirects when an unauthorized user tries to access the page with the `Authorize` attribute.